maxamel/SpringZKAuth/readme.md

 Let's dive into the nuts and bolts of the cryptographic magic going on behind the scenes.
 Firstly, there are two large numbers that are publicly known to everyone.
 These are the cyclic group generator (g) and a large prime (N).
 These numbers are carefully picked out, so do not touch them unless you know what you're doing.
 When a user wants to register to the system he provides a password as an input (on client-side only) and this password is hashed to produce a unique representation of the password, call it x.
 The client program then computes (g^x mod N) and sends it to the server-side.
 Note that neither the server, nor anyone else listening in on the communication can derive x from (g^x mod N).
 The server saves that information.
 When the user wants to start consuming APIs, he inputs the password for the user, and waits for a challenge from the server.
 The server comes up with a large number y, and challenges the user with (g^y mod N).
 Now both client and server can compute the solution to the challenge.
 The client by performing ((g^y)^x mod N) and the server by performing ((g^x)^y mod N).
 Once the server receives the solution from the client he can verify it against his own and grant access if it is correct.
-From this point on this solution serves as the session ID for that user until the server issues a new challenge via a Kafka message broker.
+From this point on, this solution serves as the session ID for that user until the server issues a new challenge via a Kafka message broker.
 These challenges are issued in configurable intervals, and are effective immediately, so all future client requests must contain the new session ID.

 Here is an example of a client registering and then making arbitrary requests.